 - Full-Length Book—By a single poet

-- Specialty Book—Books that include a visual element such as art or photography.
+- Specialty Book—Anthologies of poetry, creative non-fiction, and fiction, and books that include a visual element such as art or photography.

-- Young Adult—Books written for ages 10 and older by a single author (and/or illustrator), and are either fiction or nonfiction.
+- Young Adult—Books written for ages 10 and older and are either fiction or nonfiction.

 In the Event a Category Has Fewer than Four Nominees